How to Set Up Your Red Dot Sight for Pistol Competition

 How to Zero a Red Dot for Competition in Five Steps

-Step 1.
-Test and adjust Point of Aim & Point of Impact at ten yards - Start at ten yards and adjust your red dot to its smallest size so you can refine your aiming point.
+Start at ten yards and adjust your red dot to its smallest size so you can refine your aiming point.
 You will be shooting three to five rounds for each test.
 You want your shots to group as much as possible.
 It is recommended that you use targets with a clear one-inch center point for aiming.
-Targets with one- to half-inch lines will help you adjust the zero quicker.
+Targets with lines that are one- to half-inch apart will help you adjust the zero quicker.
 Use the same ammunition you will compete with for consistent results.
-(Note: You will be adjusting your final distance later, but you will want to visually confirm your initial settings at ten yards.)

-Step 3.
-Test and adjust vertical Point of Aim & Point of Impact using an average target distance - Choose an average distance for targets you will be shooting the most in your type of competition.
-Pick a distance between fifteen and twenty-five yards (e.g. seventeen yards), and set up your target.
+Test and adjust the vertical Point of Aim & Point of Impact using an average target distance.
+Choose an average distance for targets you will be shooting the most in your type of competition.
+Pick a distance between 15 and 25 yards (e.g. 17 yards), and set up your target.
 At this point, the horizontal settings should be accurate, and you will only be focused on the vertical elevation adjustment.

 Tip: To quickly measure vertical settings at different distances, I like to place a line of blue painters’ tape on a target and fire several shots at the tape.
 You can quickly measure how high or low the Point of Impact (POI) is from the original line of tape.

-Step 4.
-Review and confirm Point of Aim & Point of Impact settings at three, five, ten, fifteen, twenty, and twenty-five yards - The closer target’s Point of Impact (POI) will be a little low, and the farthest targets will be a little higher than your zeroed distance.
+Review and confirm Point of Aim & Point of Impact settings at 3, 5, 10, 15, 20, and 25 yards.
+The closer target’s Point of Impact (POI) will be a little low, and the farthest targets will be a little higher than your zeroed distance.
 You want to know how your pistol performs at each distance so you won’t be second-guessing where the Point of Impact (POI) is during a match.

-Step 5.
-Test your settings in several practice sessions to determine what works best for you - Set up a sample stage with targets at varying distances and check your performance.
+Test your settings in several practice sessions to determine what works best for you.
+Set up a sample stage with targets at varying distances and check your performance.
 You can quickly change your POA/POI using different distances to zero because you only need to change the vertical setting at the new distance.

 Summary